michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

 ```

-5. **In order for sonarqube to connect to the psql database, modify the sonarqube configuration file `/opt/sonarqube/conf/sonar.properties` and set the database username and password to those configured earlier on the sonarqube database in postggresql**
+5. **In order for sonarqube to connect to the psql database, modify the sonarqube configuration file `/opt/sonarqube/conf/sonar.properties` and set the database, username and password to those configured earlier on the sonarqube database in postggresql**
 eg.
 ```
 sudo vi /opt/sonarqube/conf/sonar.properties

 sonar.jdbc.username=username
 sonar.jdbc.password=pasword
+sonar.jdbc.url=jdbc:postgresql://localhost:5432/sonarqube

 ```